002A/ixora.io/projects/colorblindness/colorblindness-tutorial.rst

   }

 Finally, an optional ``postDraw`` method.
-This is useful if you want to draw something to the sketch `after` the ColorBlindness library modifies your sketch.
+This is useful if you want to draw something to the sketch `after` the ColorBlindness library modifies the frame.
 If you don't need this feature, don't use it.

 In this example I am drawing a red border around the edge of the frame so you can see the ``postDraw`` method do something.
 The Protanopia simulation would change this color to something else if this code was moved to the draw method.